Have you ever stared at a blank page on your computer and had no idea where to start?

 Naturally, you want the body of your printable to be stuffed full of super helpful, amazing content.
 This is your opportunity to solve your reader’s problem.
 Make it awesome.
 Make them take action.
 Make them want more.

-Not only does the content needs to be awesome, but the layout needs to be clean.
+Not only does the content need to be awesome, but the layout needs to be clean.
 It needs to be organized, easy to read and it needs to make sense to the reader.
 Don’t go crazy here- white space is your friend and now isn’t the time to experiment with the crazy-curly-fun font you found in the latest Creative Market font bundle.

 Speaking of font, typography is a big, fancy word for text.
 It’s the fonts you use and how you use them.
 Never add more than 3 different fonts to a design.
 If you use brand-specific fonts; stick to them.

 It will actually save you time when you have a consistent look to all your products (because you don’t have to come up with something new every time) and I promise your readers won’t mind the same look each time either.
+If you’re needing extra help with your brand, check out my Five Minute Brand templates!

 Be consistent.
 If you use a font like quicksand for the body of your blog posts, use the same thing in your printables.
 This isn’t a deal breaker; you can have a different font for your products (especially if you have no control over what font is in your blog posts) but, use it for all your products.